 The task was in implementation of a mobile application for android os and native desktop application for windows platform.
 Both these applications should transmit survey via Bluetooth connection.
 Mobile application displays survey and doctors can fill it.
-Completed survey is transmitted to laptop with installed desktop application , and then downloaded to web portal for analysis.
+Completed survey is transmitted to a laptop with the installed desktop application and then downloaded to a web portal for analysis.

 Main challenge - handling and analysis of data from surveys and assistance in stopping virus propagation.

 Five goals underpin Ebola against program model:

 - Targeting has to be aimed at poorest and furthest villages.

 - Villagers have to be properly recruited, trained, employed and supported.
 Each of them had to become an actual professional in shortest possible terms.

 - Women and children must be provided with high-quality in-house care ASAP.

 - Home-based care required to be integrated with various clinical services provided by leading healthcare facilities.